youngklee/magnet-loss/README.md

 # magnet-loss

 An encoder for learning embeddings via minimizing the magnet loss.
-It can be used for semi-supervised clustering.
+In the embedding space each class forms its own cluster.
 See "METRIC LEARNING WITH ADAPTIVE DENSITY DISCRIMINATION" by Rippel et al. The codes from the following repos are used:
 * https://github.com/pumpikano/tf-magnet-loss
 * https://github.com/nwojke/cosine_metric_learning/blob/master/losses.py